traverseda/traverseda.uwsgi/README.md

     domain: app.example.com #This just sets facts for later
   - role: traverseda.uwsgi
   #...

 ```

+You could then deploy using something like

+`sudo ansible-playbook -i "localhost," -c local server.yml`

 During setup, it templates any file starting with `ansible_`.
 So if you wanted
 to use some of these ansible variables in your config, `ansible_config.py` would